lopezdsr/sql-query/sql-query.md

 **`<object>`**
 A more exact specification of the file or files:
-- For an input URI, a pattern that matches one or more input files.
+- For an input URI, this is a pattern that matches one or more input files.
 The specified pattern behaves as if it were appended with a wildcard character, so that any files whose fully-qualified names begin with the pattern are used as input files.
 For example:
   - The pattern `mydir/test1/` matches all files in the specified directory, including files in any subdirectory of that directory.
   - The pattern `mydir/test1/tr` matches all files in the specified directory whose names begin with `tr`, plus all files in any subdirectory whose name begins with `tr`.

   Because a pattern might match more than one file, ensure that the schema of each matching file is appropriate within the context of the SELECT statement.
-- For an output URI, the directory to which the result file is to be written.
+- For an output URI, this is the directory to which the result file is to be written.
-A subfolder indicating the job ID is automatically appended, and the name of the result file is generated automatically.
+Each result file is stored in a separate subfolder with a name that indicates the job ID.
+The name of the result file is automatically generated and also indicates the job ID.
 Consequently, each time a query is run, the result is stored in a different subdirectory of the target directory.
 For example, if you specify `mydir/out` or `mydir/out/` as the target directory, the result file is written to `mydir/out/jobid=<job_id>`.